Travelgate/documentation/kb/faqs/glossary.md

 Refers to whether a product, such as a hotel room, is open for booking during a specific search period.
 Availability data is essential for determining whether a reservation can be made.

 - **B2B (Business-to-Business)**
 A commercial transaction or relationship between two businesses.
-In TravelgateX, B2B credentials are used to authenticate business entities engaging in business-to-business transactions within the system.
+In Travelgate, B2B credentials are used to authenticate business entities engaging in business-to-business transactions within the system.
 The B2B credentials are dependent on the data provided by the Seller.

 - **B2B Virtual Agency (Solution)**
 User-friendly web interface through which Buyers can access our API to manage everything from searching for available options to booking and even canceling reservations.

 - **B2C (Business-to-Consumer)**
 A commercial transaction where a business sells directly to individual customers.
-In the context of TravelgateX, B2C credentials authenticate businesses interacting with end consumers.
+In the context of Travelgate, B2C credentials authenticate businesses interacting with end consumers.
 The B2C credentials are dependent on the data provided by the Seller.

 - **Billing**
 A Travelgate feature that allows our Partners to view their agreements, control their usage, and check their invoices.